zafirr31/Clone-all-Gitlab-Projects/README.md

 You must set gitlab ssh key to use.
 You can set it [here](https://gitlab.com/profile/keys).

-You must also set ssh config file.
+You must also set .ssh/config file.
 Example:

 ```
 Host gitlab.com